Corporate governance

 The Company provides a summary of its current Corporate Governance Code compliance as guidance, as detailed below.

-The Board understands the importance of good corporate governance and that it creates shareholder value by improving performance while reducing/mitigating the Group’s various risks.
+The Board understands the importance of good corporate governance to ensure long term shareholder value by making timely decisions to improve performance while managing the Group’s risks.
 As such, the Board has incorporated the QCA principles into the Group strategy.
+The Board determines the purpose driven strategy and business plan and sets the tone that supports the Group culture underpinned by the Vision, Mission and Values.

 Vision: Being the best mid-tier platinum and associated metals producer in the world.